Changissnz/nu_merchant_principal/README.md

 their members.
-Strategies that members employ rely on tactics such as <ins>risk-dumping</ins>; by the perspective of valuing the identity (the alliance, a subset of the alliance, et cetera) over the other, members view risk-dumping only as intuitively gainful if they are not required to explain any further.
+Strategies that members employ rely on tactics such as <ins>risk-dumping</ins>; by the perspective of valuing the identity (the alliance, a subset of the alliance, et cetera) over the other, members regard risk-dumping only as intuitively gainful if they are not required to explain any further.
 What makes risk-dumping so impactful, other than its affinity for application on zero-sum variables, is that it cannot be